 What’s Next?
 After the Mindfulness Meditation Retreat

-Here is what I told them:
+Here is what I told often tell them:

 - If you only have 3 minutes, do Mindful Eating.
 When you start to eat, slow down, tune in, taste your food, for at least the first few bites. (works better if you turn your phone off.)